nstseek/pragma-challenge/README.md

+# This project is a mock, it is not complete nor have tests, go to the master branch to see the full project

-# This repository was made for a project that solves the challenge made by DBServer/Pragma
+## This repository was made for a project that solves the challenge made by DBServer/Pragma

 - Challenge description